dderyldowney/cmladsb/docs/README.md

     This command builds, but does nothing further with, the container image defined in the `docker-compose.yaml` file.

-    To build the image for first time, *and* run it detached, use:
+    To build the image for the first time, *and* run it detached, use:

     ```bash
     docker-compose up --build -d